jniemeyer46/AcaBot---Music-for-the-Masses/README.md

 Python version 3.5.1

 Use the run.bat file if you are on windows
-Use the run.sh file if you are on mac (Haven't tested yet so if it is wrong either you have the wrong python version path or I just can't help you atm lol)
+Use the run.sh file if you are on mac

 If run.sh or run.bat does not work try the following commands in the bot folder: